Travelocity Debacle

 Date: 6-20-06 from Jon

-While browsing the internet today, I came across your website, which addresses several aspects of Sullivan County, and specifically mentions Sullivan North High School in a negative light.
-I am truly disturbed by some of the accusations made against SNHS, and that is why I am writing to you today.
-As a graduating member of the SNHS class of 1998, I can safely say that I felt VERY fortunate to receive my education at North as compared to any of the other county schools.
 Though I wanted to attend Dobyns Bennett originally, the high cost of tuition (which must be paid by non-city residents) and the desire to remain with my life long friends led me to remain in the county school system, which for me, meant attending SNHS.
-The faculty and staff at SNHS are truly outstanding men and women, and for them to be portrayed in such a negative fashion is appaling.
+The faculty and staff at SNHS are truly outstanding men and women, and for them to be portrayed in such a negative fashion is appalling.
 Some of my fondest memories of life as a teenager have solid foundations at SNHS, and I wouldn't trade them for the world.
-High school is truly what each individual makes of it, as is the entire educational process.
-Those who wish to do well in school will make the extra effort to apply themselves more thouroughly than required by those who decide what our educational standards should be, without having to be pushed by parents or teachers.

 Those who do not wish to succeed will do just that, but that doesn't mean that the opportunity isn't there, and the faculty and staff of SNHS, and all the other county schools for that matter, cater to both types of people.
 It seems to me as if you feel that only "gifted" or "chosen" students at SNHS are afforded the opportunity to succeed, but this couldn't be farther from the truth.
 ALL students have the opportunity to succeed at SNHS if they so choose.
 The help is there, all one has to do is ask for it.
-Most teachers will not hunt you down and force you to apply yourself, and that is at any school, in any city, in any state, in any country of the world, not just North.
-Believe me, it gets worse in college.
-You're just a Social Security Number at most colleges (I attended UT Knoxville originally).
-There are, of course, exceptions to the rule: those teachers that recognize potential and press to extract every ounce of it, no matter what it takes, and I was glad to have known more than my fair share of such teachers at SNHS.
-Those men and women helped shape me into what many people will agree turned out to be an upstanding, productive, responsible, and kind citizen.
-It is extremely unfortunate that you allow such volatile comments to be made about SNHS while the other county schools are left unmentioned.

-One question I would like you to answer is this: "How familiar are YOU with ALL of the Sullivan County High Schools?"
-If you have never strolled through Sullivan South, Sullivan East, or Sullivan Central, please allow yourself the opportunity to do so.
-If you are a taxpayer, it is your right to be allowed to see what your tax dollars are being spent on, and with the proper arrangements, I'm fairly certain a tour of each of the 4 schools could be easily arranged.
 I have had the chance to walk through the halls of all 4 schools, and can tell you without hesitation that SNHS is BY FAR the best kept school.
 If the students, faculty, and staff at SNHS are so horrible, why is the school in such good shape.
 Did you know that South and North opened the same year?
 You wouldn't think so if you saw them both.
 You would swear that North had been opened a shorter number of years due to its condition.
 It is unfair to say that only one of our county schools has problems, they all do.

-In fact, there are very few schools in the nation that do not experience the same problems that our schools do, and truthfully, we should feel truly blessed that Sullivan County schools do not share the same problems that other schools face.
-If you want to "sling mud", imagine what teenage life would be like at "P.S. whatever number you want to make up" school in the Bronx, or Chicago, or Los Angeles, etc. As far as the author "Shanda" is concerned, while I truly feel sorry for her if in fact the events she describes DID occur, one student's experience cannot be used as a measuring stick for the entire school, and that is precisely what you have made her story.
+As far as the author "Shanda" is concerned, while I truly feel sorry for her if in fact the events she describes DID occur, one student's experience cannot be used as a measuring stick for the entire school, and that is precisely what you have made her story.
 There are "bad apples" everywhere, not just SNHS.
-My sister and I are both North graduates, and while we both experienced our fair share of difficulties with certain situations that occured there (and every student at every school will experience some type of problem with their respective school), we both feel grateful to have spent our high school years at North.
+My sister and I are both North graduates, and while we both experienced our fair share of difficulties with certain situations that occurred there (and every student at every school will experience some type of problem with their respective school), we both feel grateful to have spent our high school years at North.

 I sincerely hope that once you have read this email that you will carefully consider what you print in regards to ANY of the county schools in the future, and especially printing only negative views of the schools, but based on the pessimistic nature of the site in general, I fear that such hope is in vain.
 Just remember that not every student that goes to Sullivan North is doomed to failure, just those who don't want to succeed to begin with.
 No school is perfect, but we as citizens should strive to make them as close to perfect as they can be.
 I will leave you with a quote that I find particularly useful in regards to this email, it is a Benjamin Franklin quote:

 In other words, if you don't like the way something is, take a proactive approach to CHANGE it, instead of making idle comments, while you wait for it to change based on your word, your opinion, or on its own.
 This also applies to those people who succeed in life, those that will not try to make a good life for themselves, those that have potential but are too lazy to harness or utilize it, and those who wish for better things and take the necessary steps to make their dreams a reality.
-Please use better judgement in seeing which person is which in the future.
+Please use better judgment in seeing which person is which in the future.

 Webmaster response: That material was submitted by students and parents from Sullivan North and is not my opinion.
 I don't believe for one moment most of the teachers and students of North are idiots, etc. This started when a former student named Shanda sent me her story and asked me to post it.
 That's why I'm posting your side or anyone else that wants in on this.
-Anyone that wants to post a comment e-mail me at lewis@sullivan-county.com See the following:
+Anyone that wants to post a comment e-mail me at lewis@sullivan-county.com

 Date: 6-5-06 from Scott SNHS Alumnus Graduating class of 1998